-The Peabody Conservatory and the Homewood schools of the Johns Hopkins University offer the opportunity for a select number of academically and musically advanced students to simultaneously pursue a Bachelor of Music degree and either a Bachelor of Arts or Bachelor of Science degree from the Krieger School of Arts and Sciences or the Whiting School of Engineering.
+The Peabody Conservatory and the Homewood schools of the Johns Hopkins University offer the opportunity for students who are advanced in both performing arts and academics to simultaneously pursue a Bachelor of Music or Bachelor of Fine Arts degree and either a Bachelor of Arts or Bachelor of Science degree from the Krieger School of Arts and Sciences or the Whiting School of Engineering.

-Students must be admitted independently to Peabody by way of audition and also to one of the Homewood schools to be invited to participate in the Double Degree Program.
+Students must be admitted independently to Peabody by way of audition and also to one of the Homewood schools to be invited to participate in the Double Degree program.
 Audition standards for Peabody Double Degree students are the same as for all students auditioning for the Conservatory.
 Typically, the Double Degree program takes a minimum of five years to complete.
-Students who have begun their junior year of study are not eligible to enter the Double Degree Program nor may students transfer into the program midyear.

 Students who applied but were not admitted to the Double Degree program will automatically be considered for the Directed Studies Minor.